-CoreChair Ergonomic Chair: A Balancing Act that Burns (in a good way)
+CoreChair Ergonomic Chair: A Balancing Act

 At WorkWhileWalking we’re all about incorporating more movement into your daily work routine—movement that is as healthy and as ergonomically-sound as possible.
 Why did the CoreChair spark our interest?
 Well, for one, it is an officially NEAT-certified product, having received the prestigious stamp-of-approval from the Mayo Clinic-sponsored organization led by Dr. James Levine.
 Second, we’ve reviewed many competing ergonomic chair products over the last several years, and would be loath to miss this chance to test a product like the CoreChair, whose promising and innovative design we thought might just disrupt the active sitting world.